Applications for the 2020 Gallipoli Scholarships (which includes the Bill Hall Scholarship) open on 1st January and close on 1st March 2020.

 You are invited to apply for a Gallipoli Scholarship (which includes the Bill Hall Scholarship) to assist your first year of tertiary study either at university or TAFE (the latter at Degree, Diploma or Advanced Diploma level).
 Scholarships are awarded each year based on the decision of the Gallipoli Scholarship Selection Committee (GSSC).
 The essential selection criteria which must be satisfied to qualify for a Scholarship is outlined below.
 The decision of the GSSC is final and not open to appeal.

 Please read the requirements for selection carefully and ensure that when submitting your application the required supporting documentation is included.
-Supporting documents must be mailed to the following address:
+Supporting documents can be mailed to the following address or scanned and emailed to email@example.com

 An applicant for the Scholarship must: